WalnutEagle/UniLCD_RealWorld/REAL_TIME_WORKING/README.md

-This README is important for you adwait :)
 The garmin is for the Lidar.
 The HCSR04 is for Ultrasonic sensor.
 The Main_Script is the main data Collection script.